Otto Nückel: Life

 Nückel, who had exhibited skill as an artist in his childhood, dropped out of medical school in Freiburg im Breisgau and moved to Munich where he resided for the remainder of his life.
 There he developed his skill in drawing and painting, joining the artists' association, the Munich Sezession, and developing an interest in relief printing.
 Because of the scarcity of wood, Nückel made engravings for relief prints on lead plates.
 A pioneer in lead engraving, Nückel developed an accomplished mastery of this medium, distinguished by ample use of the multiple-line tool.
-He illustrated works by Thomas Mann, E. T. A. Hoffmann and others before garnering considerable attention with his own publication Destiny: A story in pictures (Schicksal.
+He illustrated works by Thomas Mann, E. T. A. Hoffmann and others before garnering considerable attention with his own publication Schicksal.
 Eine Geschicte in Bildern.
-Munich: Delphin Verlag, 1930).
+Munich: Delphin Verlag, 1926(?).
+Later published in English as Destiny: A story in pictures.
+1930 London: Albert E. Marriott/1930 New York, Farrar & Rinehart.
 This wordless novel highlights the life and suffering of a female protagonist as a vehicle for a dark social critique.
 Much of Nückel's work favors dark comedy, profound irony and an often scathing sarcasm.